 The Malayan Sun Bear

-Sun bears are small, not like other bears.
+Sun bears are smaller than all other bears.

 They spend a lot of time in trees.